What is a Traffic Impact Study?

 Special Note

-Please note that the specific requirements and regulations for conducting TIS or TIA may vary based on the jurisdiction or country. consulting the relevant local authority’s guidelines or seeking professional advice is recommended.
+Please note that the specific requirements and regulations for conducting Traffic Impact Study or Traffic Impact Assessment may vary based on the jurisdiction or country. consulting the relevant local authority’s guidelines or seeking professional advice is recommended.

 Why do I need a traffic impact study?